Inovativ/DemoProject/README.md

 ```
 ### Clone an existing repository

-If you want to get a copy of an existing Git repository – for example, a project you’d like to contribute to – the command you need is git clone.
-If you’re familiar with other VCS systems such as Subversion, you’ll notice that the command is "clone" and not "checkout".
-This is an important distinction – instead of getting just a working copy, Git receives a full copy of nearly all data that the server has.
+If you want to get a copy of an existing Git repository ï¿½ for example, a project youï¿½d like to contribute to ï¿½ the command you need is git clone.
+If youï¿½re familiar with other VCS systems such as Subversion, youï¿½ll notice that the command is "clone" and not "checkout".
+This is an important distinction ï¿½ instead of getting just a working copy, Git receives a full copy of nearly all data that the server has.
 Every version of every file for the history of the project is pulled down by default when you run git clone.
-In fact, if your server disk gets corrupted, you can often use nearly any of the clones on any client to set the server back to the state it was in when it was cloned (you may lose some server-side hooks and such, but all the versioned data would be there – see Getting Git on a Server for more details).
+In fact, if your server disk gets corrupted, you can often use nearly any of the clones on any client to set the server back to the state it was in when it was cloned (you may lose some server-side hooks and such, but all the versioned data would be there ï¿½ see Getting Git on a Server for more details).

 You clone a repository with git clone [url].
-For example, if you want to clone the Git linkable library called libgit2, you can do so like this:
+For example, if you want to clone the Inovativ DemoProject, you can do so like this:
 ```PowerShell
  git clone https://github.com/Stijnc/DemoProject
 ```
 That creates a directory named 'DemoProject', initializes a .git directory inside it, pulls down all the data for that repository, and checks out a working copy of the latest version.
-If you go into the new libgit2 directory, you’ll see the project files in there, ready to be worked on or used.
+If you go into the new libgit2 directory, youï¿½ll see the project files in there, ready to be worked on or used.
 If you want to clone the repository into a directory named something other than 'DemoProject', you can specify that as the next command-line option:
 ```PowerShell
 git clone https://github.com/<username>/DemoProject MyDemoProject
 ```